RaghavG17/Hopscotch/Chronos/README_DEPLOYMENT.md

-# 🚀 Chronos Deployment Ready
+# 🚀 Hopscotch Deployment Ready

 ## ✅ **YES, IT WILL WORK!**